-Get some recommendations.
-No, many people don’t give them much weight because they are often all about quid pro quo but they are nice to have, especially if they are from prominent people in your niche.
+- Get some recommendations.
+Many people don’t give them much weight because they are often all about quid pro quo, but they are nice to have, especially if they are from prominent people in your niche.

 They may not always be the best of friends, but Google does usually rank Facebook profiles high.
 This is where things can get tricky.
 Facebook is often a fun place to share jokes and silly stuff with friends and family.
 Which is fine, but keep those posts private.

 What you should keep public is a professional headshot as a profile picture and get a custom URL that matches your name.

 Twitter was almost dead in the water a few years ago, but then a certain tweet loving POTUS came along and gave it new life.
 At the same time, Google began indexing tweets again, so, if you are active on Twitter, your profile and your latest tweets will usually show up on page one.